MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Type_Operators.md

 ```

 The `-is` operator can also match interfaces if the `<input>` implements the
-interace in the comparison.
+interface in the comparison.
 In this example, the input is an array.
 Arrays
 implement the **System.Collections.IList** interface.

 ```powershell